Welcome to the Urban Bird Collective

 What do you like best about being outside?

 I love being able to watch trees sway in the wind, or say hi to my neighbors as they pass.
-It’s a way of being connected, and affirmed.
-I think it is so fun to share a plant with a bee for a moment- I smell the lavender while the bee eats the nectar.
-Things like that.
+It’s a way of feeling connected and affirmed.
+I think it is so fun to share a plant with a bee for a moment- I smell the Russian sage while the bee gets the nectar.
+Just remembering I’m a creature too.

 What other activities do you enjoy?